ShaunCurtis/CEC-Publish/README.md

 ![Project Files](images/CEC.Blazor.WASM.Server.png)

 The only files the server project contains, other than error handling for anyone trying to navigate to the site, are the WeatherForecast Controller and the startup/program files.

 #### WeatherForecastController.cs

-This is a standard API type controller.
-It uses the registered *IWeatherForecastDataService* as it's data layer making async calls through the interface.

-#### WeatherForecastController.cs